-Four kilometers southwest of the turnoff for Gorgona is the turnoff for Playa Coronado, an affluent beachside community that is a haven for water sport lovers.
-A newly built mall and hospital confirms its growing status.
-The salt-and-pepper beach here is one of the most developed strips of sand along the coast, extremely popular with Panama City denizens on the up and up.
+International retirees flock to this affluent beachside community, which is also a haven for water-sports lovers.
+A newly built mall, US chain restaurants and a hospital confirms its growing status.
+The salt-and-pepper beach here is one of the most developed strips of sand along the coast, and is extremely popular with Panama City denizens on the up and up.

-Just before the Interamericana reaches the coastline, there is a turnoff immediately east of Bejuco, which leads to the tiny sliver of a peninsula known as Punta Chame.
+Just before the Interamericana reaches the coastline, a turnoff immediately east of Bejuco leads to the tiny sliver of peninsula known as Punta Chame.
 The road out to the sea winds past rolling hills before opening up to flat land that consists mainly of shrimp farms and mangroves.